RemyaPillai99/FoodBox-FrontEnd/README.md

 # FoodBox
-FoodBox is a dynamic and responsive online food delivery web application for ordering food items.
-FoodBox is a restaurant chain that delivers food items of different cuisines at affordable prices.
+FoodBox is a dynamic and responsive online web application for ordering food items.
-−	It was developed using Angular and Spring boot .It was created as the Capstone Project for Post Graduate Program in Full Stack Web Development
+It was developed using Angular and Spring boot .It was created as the Capstone Project for Post Graduate Program in Full Stack Web Development

 github link to backend : https://github.com/RemyaPillai99/FoodBox-BackEnd.git